 In a world where movie ticket prices cost as much as an off-off-broadway theater ticket, this movie theater is for the budget friendly.
 Ticket prices are cheap, but the theater is old, and to some patrons, hopelessly shabby.
 Still, in addition to the patina of age, it has a certain pedigree: the Kent has been cited by the website Cinema Treasures as the theater used by Woody Allen in his movie, the Purple Rose of Cairo.

 You can see first run films here, in a clean, spanking clean new setting.
 Buy tix online if possible as it's not huge and they can sell out.
 Don't expect the unexpected: it's a corporate kind of theater with the usual food selection and decor.
 But you can catch a film and then take a walk in the neighborhood: Williamsburg is a charming shopping area with lots of boutiques and bars.
 Just to note, the theater is very close to both the L subway stop at Bedford Avenue and Ferry.
 On a budget?
 On Tuesdays and Thursdays, it's $9.00 all day and evening, except holidays, special engagements, 3D and the

 If you want more than popcorn at the movies, head to the Alamo Drafthouse.
-This Austin based dine-in movie theater opened a location in Downtown Brooklyn in October 2016.
-With a menu of good eats including a list of healthy salads (Kale & Manchengo salad, anyone?), Pancetta Mac and Cheese and slew of sandwiches and flatbread, it's the ideal spot for a film loving foodie.
+This Austin-based dine-in movie theater opened a location in Downtown Brooklyn in October 2016.
+With a menu of good eats including a list of healthy salads (Kale & Manchego salad, anyone?), Pancetta Mac and Cheese and an array of sandwiches and flatbread, it's the ideal spot for a film loving foodie.
 Ordering is easy, all you do is write down your order and place it on the rail, and enjoy your food as you watch the flick.
 You can toss the stale pretzel and soft drink aside at this hip location, which screens both current and retro films on their seven screens.
-Families will enjoy their kid-friendly film series, and film buffs will love their well curated list of classic films.
+Families will enjoy their kid-friendly film series, and film buffs will love their well-curated list of classic films.